curlrevshell

 2. Install curlrevshell and start it.

-go install github.com/magisterquis/curlrevshell@latest
+go install github.com/magisterquis/curlrevshell@dev

 curlrevshell